doriveramirez/Actividad6/README.md

 ## Questions

 **Is the marked language [Markdown](https://es.wikipedia.org/wiki/Markdown), a brand language?** <br />
-Markdown is a text-to-HTML conversion tool for web writers.
+Yes, Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

 **Does it accomplish with the basic sintax of the brand languages?** <br />
-“Markdown” is a plain text formatting syntax, and a software tool, written in Perl, that converts the plain text formatting to HTML.
+Yes, “Markdown” is a plain text formatting syntax, and a software tool, written in Perl, that converts the plain text formatting to HTML.
 The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.